 Like the Silken Windhound, the American Alsatian is still new.
 Unlike the Labradoodle, Mauzer, and even the Cockapoo, this dog is being developed as a purebred and not a crossbred “designer” dog.
-They were once known as the Alsatian Shepalute but the breeders wanted to emphasize that they are a new breed and they thought that the old name sounded too much like a crossbred.
+They were once known as the Alsatian Shepalute, but the breeders wanted to emphasize that they are a new breed and they thought that the old name sounded too much like a crossbred.

-What is an American Alsatian?
+What Is an American Alsatian?

 This breed of dog was developed using purebred Alaskan Malamutes, German Shepherds, English Mastiffs, Anatolian Shepherds, and Great Pyrenees.
-They have been bred to look like Dire Wolves and be big, and they are, as males must have a minimum height of 26 inches and be at least 90 pounds.
+They have been bred to look like Dire Wolves and be big—and they are indeed big, as males must have a minimum height of 26 inches and be at least 90 pounds.
 (They are usually selected to be even larger than that.)

-According to their breed standards they should have dark skin, coarse and thick undercoats, and pelts that make them look even more like a wolf—gold, silver sable, or timber wolf gray.
+According to their breed standards, they should have dark skin, coarse and thick undercoats, and pelts that make them look even more like a wolf—gold, silver sable, or timber wolf gray.
 Their feet should be large and heavy, their chests should be broad, and their necks should be muscular and powerful.
 An American Alsatian´s nose should always be black.

 The character of the dog is an important part of the breed standard and has been an important part of the selection process.
 The dogs should be fearless but not hostile, aloof but not timid or shy.
-Breeders select for dogs that do not bark much, are calm and non-aggressive, have a low working drive, and are easy to train.
+Breeders select dogs that do not bark much, are calm and non-aggressive, have a low working drive, and are easy to train.
 Breeders also state that these dogs are so calm that they are not upset by fireworks and thunderstorms.

 Are There Health Issues?

 All of the breeds used in the production of this breed have problems with hip dysplasia, yet the breed club has said that this is not an issue in the American Alsatian.
-There are no published statistics rating their hips (PennHip scores) but they should become available as this dog becomes more popular.
+There are no published statistics rating their hips (PennHip scores), but they should become available as this dog becomes more popular.
 The breeders also report that no cases of panosteitis have been seen since 2004, and elbow dysplasia and arthritis are almost non-existent.

-According to the American Alsatian breeders this dog will live an average of 12 to 14 years.
+According to the American Alsatian breeders, this dog will live an average of 12 to 14 years.
 They are hoping that the dogs will live even longer.
-That is a good lifespan, especially considering the breeds that were used to develop this dog.
+That is a good life span, especially considering the breeds that were used to develop this dog.
 Unfortunately, there has not been enough time involved to know that this is accurate.

 Are They Perfect Companion Dogs?

 The breed description sounds perfect but may not be accurate.
-Since these dogs were not even established as a separate breed until about 2000, and have only been mixed with Great Pyrenees and Anatolian Shepherds since 2004, not enough dogs have been evaluated to determine health, behavior, or longevity.
+Since these dogs were not even established as a separate breed until about 2000, and since they have only been mixed with Great Pyrenees and Anatolian Shepherds since 2004, not enough dogs have been evaluated to determine health, behavior, or longevity.
 Anyone that tells you they know longevity statistics for this breed is most likely interested in promotion.

-Wikipedia seems biased and appears to be have been written by an American Alsatian breed club; they claim that only certain pups were chosen so that the dogs would not have the characteristics of a working breed—hyperactive, in need of a lot of exercise, etc. They also state that the developer of this breed, Lois Denny of Oxnard California, was able to produce a large breed made up of working dogs but without a working dog personality.
+The breed's Wikipedia seems biased and appears to have been written by an American Alsatian breed club; they claim that only certain pups were chosen so that the dogs would not have the characteristics of a working breed—hyperactive, in need of a lot of exercise, etc. They also state that the developer of this breed, Lois Denny of Oxnard, California, was able to produce a large breed made up of working dogs but without a working dog personality.